 Pelagic Thresher shark (Alopias pelagicus) has just risen from "Vulnerable (VU)" to "Endangered (EN)" from the International Union for Conservation of Nature (IUCN) red list of threatened species.
 Although International Concern is rising, their species still largely understudied with no conservation priority sites, no critical habitat identified, and no education and outreach.
 Their population primarily depleted due to bycatch and targeted fisheries, both large and small scale.
 Their biological characteristics as slow-growing, slow mature animals, put them at a high risk of extinction.

-Although Thresher shark is protected through Ministerial Decree - Permen KP No. 26, 2013 & and listed as Appendix II in Convention on International Trade in Endangered Wild Fauna and Flora - protection at the local level do not yet implemented due to socio-economic importance of the species for several local communities in Indonesia
+Although Thresher shark is listed as Appendix II in Convention on International Trade in Endangered Wild Fauna and Flora - protection at the local level do not yet implemented due to socio-economic importance of the species for several local communities in Indonesia

 Get involved to thresher shark conservation efforts